Meeds-io/whitepaper/en/1-who-we-are.md

 Meeds is a collaborative effort led by diverse open-source software (OSS) communities dedicated to creating a decentralized digital world that resists centralized corporate control and promotes a free and open environment.

-The Meeds project uses the Ethereum ecosystem to implement the WoM protocols and manage the supply of the MEED token.
-This approach has helped prioritize security, accessibility, usability, and cost-effectiveness, making it attractive to a broad user base.
+We use the Ethereum ecosystem to implement the WoM protocols and manage the supply of the MEED token.
+This approach has helped us prioritize security, accessibility, usability, and cost-effectiveness, making it attractive to a broad user base.
 However, the WoM was designed to be an autonomous and self-sufficient public good, aiming to become multichain.

 The legal entity behind Meeds is the _Meeds Association_, a non-profit organization registered under Swiss law in Geneva.
 It is responsible for regulating the issuance of MEED tokens and contracting with service providers.